 What’s your favorite story about one of your members?

 There was a lady who came in to sign up for one of the smallest memberships we have (in terms of time and money).
 She started her membership and didn’t show up for an entire month.
 The day she finally came in, we were having Professional Development Hours (a service where professionals of different fields volunteer their time in an open office hour type format) that she was able to take advantage of immediately.
 She has become one of the biggest fans of our space!
 She increased her membership because she just didn’t feel she was spending enough time here.
 Her marketing game has increased as a direct result of connections made through her membership.
 Her startup business is branching out because of a suggestion [during] conversation (think water cooler talk) from another member.
 Every week, she is gaining speed.
 That type of energy and success is inspiring to her fellow members and to us who run the space.
-This is not a lady who is just coming in, plugging in and putting her head down to get to work (we have plenty of those members and they’re super productive and successful, just different from this lady), she is taking full advantage of everything we have to offer while getting work done.
+This is not a lady who is just coming in, plugging in and putting her head down to get to work (we have plenty of those members and they’re super productive and successful), she is taking full advantage of everything we have to offer while getting work done.

 What is your biggest piece of advice for someone wanting to open a space?